SunPass

 SunPass is an electronic toll collection system within the state of Florida, United States.
-It was created in 1999 by the Florida Department of Transportation's (FDOT's) Office of Toll Operations, operating as a division of Florida's Turnpike Enterprise (FTE).
+It was created in 1999 by the Florida Department of Transportation's (FDOT's) Office of Toll Operations, which operates as a division of Florida's Turnpike Enterprise (FTE).
 The system utilizes windshield-mounted RFID transponders manufactured by TransCore and lane equipment designed by companies including TransCore, SAIC, and Raytheon.

 History

 SunPass was introduced on April 24, 1999, and by October 1 of the same year, more than 100,000 SunPass transponders had been sold.

 In early 2009, all Easy Pay customers automatically became SunPass Plus customers if they opt-in and have the privilege of using their transponders to pay for airport parking at Tampa, Orlando, Palm Beach, Fort Lauderdale and Miami airports.
-Customers were also able to opt out of the program.
+Customers could also opt out of the program.

 Functionality

 The Mini was introduced on July 1, 2008, and became available at retail locations.
 The Mini is a RFID passive transponder, about the size of a credit card, and uses no batteries.
-The transponder must be mounted on the glass windshield of the vehicle to work properly and, once applied, cannot be removed from a windshield without destroying the pass.
+The transponder must be mounted on the vehicle's windshield to work properly and cannot be removed from the windshield without destroying the pass.
 The SunPass Mini sticker will not work on motorcycle windshields as they are not made of glass.

 SunPass Portable (or SunPass Pro) transponders can be transferred between vehicles.

 Technology

 Signs on Orchard Pond Parkway near Tallahassee indicate payment is only by SunPass or toll-by-plate.

 SunPass-only toll lanes on most toll roads in Florida allow a vehicle to proceed through the tollbooth at speeds of up to 25 mph as a safety precaution.
-The Turnpike utilizes all-electronic tolling (AET) and toll by plate which handles highway speeds.
+The Turnpike utilizes all-electronic tolling (AET) and toll-by-plate, which handle highway speeds.
 The mainline toll barriers have dedicated lanes capable of full-speed automatic toll collection at up to 65 mph.

-Florida's Turnpike Enterprise converted the Homestead Extension of Florida's Turnpike, the Sawgrass Expressway, and the Veterans Expressway to open road tolling, utilizing the SunPass transponders, in September 2010, February 2011, April 2014, and June 2014 respectively, ceasing cash collection.
-This allows free-flowing movement on both toll roads, moving through toll gantries at the former toll plazas.
+Florida's Turnpike Enterprise converted the Homestead Extension of Florida's Turnpike, the Sawgrass Expressway, and the Veterans Expressway to open road tolling, utilizing the SunPass transponders, in September 2010, February 2011, April 2014, and June 2014, respectively, ceasing cash collection.
+This allows free-flowing movement on both toll roads, with vehicles passing through toll gantries at the former toll plazas.
 Motorists without a SunPass are billed through toll by plate.
 Toll-by-Plate uses cameras and sends a bill to the registered owner of the vehicle.
 The bill consists of the toll and an administrative fee.
 If the person fails to pay the toll and accompanying fees at all, the person would be fined $100 plus the tolls owed; in some cases, court costs, points against the driver's license, and the suspension of the license and registration would also be levied.

 Interoperability

 Compatibility of the SunPass throughout the US.

+Works in Colorado except Northwest Parkway.